 Connecting to research computing resource from off-campus requires one of two approaches:

-Once connected to the University’s VPN, you can then initiate your Condor connection via SSH.
-The steps below describe how to configure the required two-step authentication needed to connect to this resource.
+Once connected to the University’s RDS system, you can then initiate your Condor connection via SSH.

 Approach Two – Google Two Factor and A bastion Host